How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 Solution: Same as point 1.

-3) New installed plugin not compatible with something else already installed in Vodpress
+3) New installed plugin not compatible with anything else already installed in Wodpress

-Solution: Disable the plugin and see if that solves the problem.
-If you are not sure after installing which plugin the problem appeared, start disabling the plugins one by one and check each time if the site is working.
+Solution: Disable the plugin and check if this solves the problem.
+If you are not sure after installing which plugin the problem appeared, start disabling the plugins one by one and check each time whether the site is working.

-Solution: Try updating WordPress again, if that doesn't help, see the previous paragraphs.
+Solution: Try updating WordPress again, if this does not help, see the previous points.

-In my case the problem was extra spaces at the end of the wp-config.php file i.e. after ?> I had to remove all extra spaces.
+In my case the problem was extra spaces at the end of the wp-config.php file That is, after ?> I had to remove all the extra spaces.

-With another site, everything turned out to be more complicated.
-I tried all the above solutions but it didn't work.
+With another site everything turned out to be more complicated.
+I tried all the above solutions, but it didn't help.
 Then I went to the website of my hosting provider, went to the Backup section, and made a backup of the wp-config.php and wp-settings.php files

-That is, not a backup of the entire site (in this case, all my changes to the site in a couple of days would be lost).
-And ONLY these files.
-So they are the main cause of the WordPress white screen.
+That is, not a backup of the entire site (in this case, all my changes to the site in a couple of days would have been lost).
+AND ONLY these files.
+So they are the main reason for the WordPress white screen.

 That helped.

-If you've been using WordPress for a long time, you've probably experienced the white screen of death at least once.
-The reason why this moment is frustrating for the user is that it is impossible to get into the admin area.
-And since the error text is not displayed on the screen in most cases, you remain in the dark where the problem crept in.
-The most unpleasant thing is that sometimes the problem affects only a certain part of the site, and you, for example, see a white screen only in the admin panel, but at the same time main page displayed and functions normally.
-Sometimes, this happens only for one record, and again, the rest works fine.
-In this article, we will explain how to fix the white screen of death in WordPress by looking at several possible solutions.
+If you have been using WordPress for a long time, you have probably encountered the “white screen of death” at least once.
+The reason why this moment upsets the user is that it is impossible to get into the admin area.
+And since the error text is not displayed on the screen in most cases, you remain in the dark about where the problem has crept in.
+The most unpleasant thing is that sometimes the problem affects only a certain part of the site, and you, for example, see a white screen only in the admin panel, but at the same time home page displays and functions as usual.
+Sometimes, this happens only for some record, and again, the rest works fine.
+In this article, we will tell you how to fix the white screen of death in WordPress, looking at several possible solutions.

-Note: Before applying changes to the site, make sure you have a fresh backup.
+Note: Before applying changes to your site, make sure you have a recent backup.

 Why does this error occur?

-More often than not, a white screen means you've reached your memory limit.
-This may be caused by a plugin that works but is buggy; the topic is written with errors; The problem may be with your hosting.
+Most often, a white screen means that you have reached your memory limit.
+This could be caused by a plugin that is working but not working correctly; the topic is written with errors; The problem may be with your hosting.
 Since a problem can be caused by several factors, it can have many solutions.

-If you have multiple sites, then the first thing you should do is check if the white screen of death occurs on all of them, or just on one domain.
-If the rest of the sites are also out of order, this indicates problems with the hosting provider.
-However, if the problem is only on one of your sites, then you should look in the direction of a plugin or an installed template.
-If there is a problem with a particular blog post or page, then there is definitely a problem with a specific site.
+If you have multiple websites, then the first thing you should do is check whether the white screen of death occurs on all of them, or on just one domain.
+If other sites are also not in order, this indicates problems with the hosting provider.
+However, if the problem is only on one of your sites, then you should look towards a plugin or installed template.
+If there is a problem with a specific blog post or page, then there is definitely a problem with a specific site.

 Increasing the memory limit

-Usually this problem happens because you have exhausted the memory limit.
+Usually this problem happens because you have reached your memory limit.

-I've been migrating many client sites, and sometimes the out-of-memory error popped up when activating a new plugin or doing other tasks.
-The error usually looks like this:
+I was migrating many client sites, and sometimes the memory limit error would pop up when activating a new plugin or performing other tasks.
+Typically the error looks like this:

 Fatal error: Allowed memory size of 33554432 bytes exhausted (tried to allocate 2348617 bytes) in /home4/xxx/public_html/wp-includes/plugin.php on line xxx

-For the solution, we open our wp-config.php file located in the WordPress root folder.
+To solve this, we open our wp-config.php file, located in the WordPress root folder.
 Then add the following code to the main php tag:

 Define("WP_MEMORY_LIMIT", "64M");